appbaseio/Docs/content/docs/reactivesearch/autocomplete-plugin/apireference.md

     - **renderItem `Function`**

-        It is a callback that accepts parameters, one of them is the suggestion item itself, utilize it to render a custom UI for every suggestion.
+        It is a callback that accepts parameters [API ref](https://www.algolia.com/doc/ui-libraries/autocomplete/api-reference/autocomplete-plugin-algolia-insights/createAlgoliaInsightsPlugin/#param-onselect), one of them is the suggestion item itself, utilize it to render a custom UI for every suggestion.

         ```jsx
         createSuggestionsPlugin(